monadgroup/axiom/README.md

 Features:

  - Musician-friendly (ie knobs and sliders) interface
- - Highly customizable and flexible through a node editor and custom scripting language
+ - Highly customizable and flexible through a node editor and custom scripting language, named Maxim
  - Export to replayer with no dependencies (not even the standard library)
- - Use any DAW with VSTi support for note editing
+ - Use any DAW with VSTi support for note editing and automation

 **Axiom is currently in very early development, and so no prepackaged versions are available.** Feel free to contribute issues, features, and pull requests though!